adityam/context-blog/content/post/markdown-with-gpp.md

 above), I get

 ```
-The source is included in `filename src/hello.c`
+The source is included in `src/hello.c`
 ```

 Sure, this requires more typing that simply using `` `...` ``, but that is